IntelliRadar: A Comprehensive Platform to Pinpoint Malicious Package Information from Cyber Intelligence

-Our experiment and analysis show that 1) Our method collected over 20,692 malicious package intelligence from 21 sources, achieving a clearly higher coverage of malicious packages compared to existing databases (i.e., 2,100 and 3,265 packages are identified as missing in the Snyk Database and OSV database, respectively).
-2) Our approach achieves high accuracy in processing and extracting key information of malicious packages from online intelligence, i.e., 92.2\% accuracy for Keyword-based text filtering, and 92.9\% precision in entity extraction and 98.6\% in relationship analysis.
-3) Our intelligence platform can effectively discover malicious package intelligence earlier than existing platforms.
-Over 76.6\% of npm and 70.3\% of PyPI malicious packages were discovered earlier than Snyk, with 4,487 malicious packages discovered earlier than OSV.
-4) Our approach is cost-efficient that the text filtering reduces consumption by up to 62\%, and the LLM-based retrieval averages a cost of \$0.094 per malicious package intelligence.
-5) GitHub and Phylum are the primary intelligence sources for malicious packages in npm and PyPI, with 80.2\% of npm intelligence originating from GitHub Advisory and 89\% from Phylum, and we also identified the smallest intelligence sources group (i.e., GitHub Advisory, Phylum, Qianxin, Sonatype, Snyk, and Medium) to achieve the lowest cost but complete intelligence monitoring.
+Our experiment and analysis show that 1) Our method collected over 34,313 malicious package names from 24 sources, achieving a clearly higher coverage of malicious packages compared to existing databases (i.e., 12,648 and 7,542 package names are identified as missing in the Snyk Database and OSV database, respectively).
+2) Our approach demonstrates exceptional effectiveness in processing and extracting critical information from online threat intelligence sources, achieving 96.4\% recall in keyword-based text filtering.
+By introducing CoT reasoning and few-shot techniques, our model attains an F1 of 94.87\%, surpassing other LLMs and prompting-based methods.
+3) Our intelligence platform can effectively discover the intelligence of malicious packages earlier than existing platforms.
+More than 76.6\% of NPM and 70.3\% of PyPI malicious package names were discovered earlier than Snyk, with 4,711 malicious packages discovered earlier than OSV.
+4) Our approach is highly cost-efficient: text filtering reduces consumption by up to 58.4\%, and with a monthly cost of \$7, each malicious package intelligence extraction costs only \$0.003 via LLM-based analysis.
+5) GitHub and Phylum serve as the primary intelligence sources, documenting 45.85\% of NPM and 34.8\% of PyPI intelligence, respectively.
+GitHub, Phylum, Sonatype, OSV, Checkmarx, and Medium collectively account for more than 70\% of intelligence in both ecosystems.

 We summarize the main contributions as follows: